hml230/exploring-lateness/README.md

 Some of the steps for mining the data included: computing average lateness per route and computing both passenger load factors and frequency-based metrics.

-Outliers are diverse within the datasets acquired, however, as I was not able to verify whether each outlier occured at random (outages, traffic incident, etc.), I was not able to justify removing these data points.
-They are standardised in the model preprocessing step.
+Outliers are diverse within the datasets acquired, the values range from $-1400$ minutes to $1500$ minutes.
+From the problem definition, these values suggest issues related to the shceduling system, or other external factors that are not studied in this project.
+Hence, I capped these `lateness_minutes` values to $\pm 60$ minutes to ensure the distribution of the target population align with the problem.

 I then looked for any statistical relationships, correlations, or other relevant properties of the dataset that could influence bus lateness.